Effects and Coeffects in Call-By-Push-Value (Extended Version)

 This result is easy to prove, reassuring us that our effect system design is correct: we can use CBPV to encode the well-studied type-and-effect systems developed over the past 40 years.

-\subsubsection{Graded monads}
+\subsubsection{Graded Monads}

 CBPV is designed to serve as a convenient translation target for both CBV and CBN languages.
-However, in CBN languages, effects are usually tracked using \emph{graded monads}~\cite{wadler-thiemann}.
-Therefore, here we translate a CBN language with graded monads to CBPV.
-Our source language for this translation is the simply-typed $\lambda$-calculus with unit, products and sums, together with a graded monadic type $ \ottkw{T}_{ \textcolor{red}{\phi} }\; \tau $, the monadic operations $\ottkw{return}$ and $ \ottkw{bind} $, and the tick operation.
-The $ \ottkw{tick} $ operation has a monadic type, isolating its effects from the rest of the pure $\lambda$-calculus.
+However, in CBN languages, effects are usually\footnote{Instead of graded monads, we could also consider a translation from call-by-name language that does not encapsulate effects, such as the one defined by~\citet{McDermottMycroft+2018+93+108}.} tracked using parametric effect monads, also known as \emph{graded monads} ~\cite{katsumata:2014,smirnov2008graded,wadler-thiemann,orchard:haskell-effects}.
+Therefore, here we translate a \link{effects/CBN/typing.v}{Wt}{CBN language with graded monads} to CBPV.
+Our source language for this translation is the simply-typed $\lambda$-calculus with unit\ifextended, sums\fi \ and products, together with a graded monadic type $ \ottkw{T}_{ \textcolor{\effectcolor}{\phi} }\; \tau $, the monadic operations $\ottkw{return}$ and $ \ottkw{bind} $, and the $ \ottkw{tick} $ operation, with a monadic type.
+To account for imprecision, we include an explicit type coercion, written $\ottkw{coerce} \, \ottnt{e}$ for the graded monad.